hawkinsw/medava/README.md

     }
 ```

 Whether it is a semitruck, train or plane, a thing that transports goods contains a bunch of those goods.
-So, we know that our class that represents a transporter will at least have some way to store the goods that it is responsible for moving.
+So, we know that our class that represents a transporter will at least need to have some way to store the goods that it is responsible for moving.
 Add the following field declaration to the `Transporter` class in `Transporter.java`:

 ```Java

 private List<Medicine> goods;
 ```

-We have seen most of those syntactic elements before, but there is one new thing. `List` is a generic type in Java.
+We have seen most of those syntactic elements before, but there is one new thing. `List` is a _generic type_ in Java.
 Generic types are the Java-specific way of building _parametric ADTs_.
 This declaration instructs Java that `goods` will be a `List` of `Medicine`s. `goods` will only support storage of instances of the `Medicine` class, and, crucially, any of its subclasses!

 The declaration here creates a variable of _reference type_.
-A reference type in Java is *the* way to refer to an instance of a user-defined ADT (in other words, a class).
+A reference type in Java is _the_ way to refer to an instance of a user-defined ADT (in other words, a class).
 Java's standard library is kind enough to define the `List` type for us, but our work is not done.

 First, we have to tell Java where to find the implementation of the `List` class.
 Java has the `import` statement that works like the `#include` preprocessor directive in C++.
-Add this import statement to the beginning of the `Transporter.java` file:
+Import the `List` type by adding this `import` statement to the beginning of the `Transporter.java` file:

 ```Java
 import java.util.List;